 Shortly after the Second World War a prefabricated classroom was erected in the churchyard to provide for more children.
 Classes often had sixty pupils with one teacher.
 This building was abandoned in the 1960s (and then used as the church hall until its demolition in 2001).
 Every ten years or so since the Second World War a new block of classrooms was added.
 The last was the hexagonal building which was blessed by the Archdeacon Middlesex in 1997.
 In 1991 the old vicarage garden, “the orchard”, was leased to the school as extra play space.
 In 2005 the Bishop of London visited the school to bless the refurbished hall.
 At this time the original entrance was restored and came back into use.
 Ever since then, parents have donated generously to the school and beautified it and extended it for successive generations.
 Today there are grandparents and parents who were once pupils at our school themselves.

 In 1951 the new parish of Christ the Saviour was created out of the two former parishes of Christ Church and St Saviour’s Ealing.
+By this time, the religious sisters who worked tirelessly on the St Saviour's campus had also gone.
 Christ Church was designated as a Middle School.
 It shared a Governing Body with St Saviour’s, the Infant School.
 In 1993 the Governing Body was split into two separate bodies.
 In the same year the school was enlarged from two-and-a-half to three form entry (ninety children in each year) and became a Junior School in accordance with changes made throughout the Borough of Ealing.